forj-oss/cli/README.md

  Examples of possible actions:

 Commands:
-  forj boot <Blueprint> on <Provider> as <InstanceName> [options]  # boot a Maestro box and instruct it to provision the blueprint forj down                                                        # delete the Maestro box and all systems installed by the blueprint forj help [action]                                               # Describe available FORJ actions or one specific action forj setup                                                       # set the credentials for forj cli forj show defaults                                               # Show list of predefined value you can update in your ~/.forj/config.yaml forj ssh
+  forj boot <Blueprint> <InstanceName> [options] # boot a Maestro box and instruct it to provision the blueprint forj down                                      # delete the Maestro box and all systems installed by the blueprint forj help [action]                             # Describe available FORJ actions or one specific action forj setup                                     # set the credentials for forj cli forj show defaults                             # Show list of predefined value you can update in your ~/.forj/config.yaml forj ssh